harrypickering/xHLA_R/README.md

-Output is a JSON file that lists 12 HLA alleles, 2 for each of the HLA genes:
+Output 2 is a JSON file for each specimen that lists 12 HLA alleles, 2 for each of the HLA genes:

 ```bash
 {